controlm/automation-api-community-solutions/helix-control-m/2-external-monitoring-tools-examples/alerts-to-snmp/README.md

     ```

     - The SNMP v1 trap definition in the "snmptrap" command line contains the `community` ("public"), the destination `host`, the `enterprise-OID` (as defined in the MIB file), the `agent` (IP address of the system generating the trap, empty to use the default value), the `generic-trap` number ("6" for traps defined in a custom MIB file), the `specific-trap` ("10" as defined in the MIB file for the TRAP-TYPE macro) and the `sysUpTime` of the generating application (empty to use the system generated value).

+    - The "snmptrap" command line is then completed by adding all the alert fields, passed as the payload of the trap.
+Each of them include the specific `OID`, the `type` ("s" for string) and the `value`.

 - This is an example of all the data and details from the generated SNMP v1 trap: